Back to the Future Part II (video game): Reception

 Mark Caswell of The Games Machine reviewed the Atari ST version and considered it a disappointing game, criticizing its slow pace.
 However, Caswell believed that most of the graphics were fairly good.
 CVG's Swan believed that the puzzle levels did not fit in well with the rest of the game, and stated that the game "isn't a total disaster" but "you do get the feeling that a lot more could have been made from it".
 Atari ST User opined that the game closely follows the film but considered it as average movie tie-in.
 The magazine praised the colorful graphics, but criticized the poor scrolling and monotonous gameplay, and concluded that the game did not have lasting appeal as its different gameplay styles provide only initial excitement.

 Neil Jackson of ST Format called it a "colourful and somewhat schizophrenic game" with an "interesting" combination of gameplay styles and "superb" graphics.
-However, Jackson criticized the first level as being "incredibly tough" due to poor collision detection and joystick control, although he praised the puzzle levels for providing "well-needed breathing space" between the action levels.
+However, Jackson criticized the first level as being "incredibly tough" due to poor collision detection and joystick control.
+However, he praised the puzzle levels for providing "well-needed breathing space" between the action levels.
 Jackson concluded that while the game "is not what it could have been, there should be something in it for everybody - if you can just get far enough to reach it!"

 Rich Pelley of Your Sinclair reviewed the ZX Spectrum version and was critical of the game's long loading times, but praised the variety and the puzzle levels, and considered the game to be addictive and very faithful to the film.
 Reviewers for Crash were disappointed with the gameplay.
 Mean Machines reviewed the Master System version and was critical of the graphics, poor controls, and poor collision detection, while stating that the levels were either too easy or too difficult.
 Sega Force called it frustrating and considered its graphics mediocre, both especially during the first level, although praise was given for the visual appearance of the puzzle levels.